YoshimatsuSaito/whisper_podcast/README.md

 ## Installation

-The following steps assume a Linux environment.
+The following steps assume a Linux or Mac environment.

 ### Python packages